gautam-jain-dev/flutter-integration-app-automation/README.md

 # 🧪 Appium Flutter Integration Testing on LambdaTest

 Test your **Flutter apps** on **LambdaTest Android Emulators** and **iOS Simulators** using the **Appium Flutter Integration Driver**.

 ---

 ## 🚀 Overview

 LambdaTest supports testing Flutter apps using the [`appium-flutter-integration-driver`](https://github.com/AppiumTestDistribution/appium-flutter-integration-driver).
-This setup allows you to run tests in **Python**, **Java**, **JS**, and other languages supported by Appium — all while automatically managing Flutter’s rendering cycles and eliminating context switching.
+This setup allows you to run tests in **Python**, **Java**, **JS**, and other languages supported by Appium, all while automatically managing Flutter’s rendering cycles and eliminating context switching.

 > ⚠️ **Note:**
 > - Works on **Android 12 and above**